Sunshine (2007 film): Plot

-The two ships explosively decouple, destroying Icarus Is outer airlock.
-Stranded, the four agree to jettison back into Icarus II wearing the only spacesuit and airlock insulation; despite Harvey's protests, Capa is given the suit as he is the only person capable of operating the payload.
-With the mainframe destroyed, Searle voluntarily stays behind to open the airlock.
-During the jump, Harvey misses the airlock and freezes to death, while Capa and Mace make it back to Icarus II.
-Searle returns to the Icarus I observation deck and exposes himself to unfiltered sunlight, incinerating himself.
+An explosive decoupling separates the ships and destroys Icarus Is outer airlock, stranding the boarding team.
+With only one intact spacesuit and limited insulation, they decide that Capa, despite Harvey's protests, must take the suit because he is the only crew member able to arm the bomb.
+Searle stays behind to open the airlock, allowing the others to jettison back toward Icarus II using insulation for protection.
+Harvey misses the airlock and freezes to death, while Capa and Mace make it back.
+Left alone on Icarus I, Searle returns to the observation deck and exposes himself to unfiltered sunlight, killing himself.